-Accepted Insurance Plans: I accept most insurance as an out-of-network provider
+Accepted Insurance Plans: First Choice Health, PacificSource and I accept most other insurance as an out-of-network provider

 How I can help:

 I can help you find hope and embrace uncertainty.
 I can also help you find solutions that increase your confidence in your ability to succeed.
 I will accompany you on your journey through difficult times and help you reduce anguish, shame, guilt, and self-criticism, while also helping you be more aware of your strengths and potential, the bright spots in your life, and your humanness.
-My approach specifically focuses on helping with the development of emotional awareness and skills that you can use in your daily life to be kinder to yourself and others, regulate seemingly unpredictable and intolerable emotions, decrease unwanted behavior, and become more effective and understanding in relationships.
+My approach specifically focuses on helping with the development of emotional awareness and skills that you can use in your daily life to be kinder to yourself and others, regulate seemingly unpredictable and intolerable emotions, decrease loneliness, and develop an increased sense of feeling closer to others.